 Since 1982, the ESU National Shakespeare Competition has helped teachers make Shakespeare's work come alive.
-Students nationwide read, analyze, perform and recite Shakespearean monologues and sonnets.
+Students nationwide read, analyze, perform, and recite Shakespearean monologues and sonnets.
 In a competitive, yet friendly atmosphere, students engage with material that transcends past and present, distance and differences.
-They practice the essential skills you've taught them, such as critical thinking and close reading.
-Students connect with likeminded peers and increase their self-confidence.
-In its thirty-seven year history, the ESU National Shakespeare Competition has empowered more than 325,000 students to create and convey their own unique perspectives to an audience.
+They practice essential skills such as critical thinking and close reading.
+Students connect with like-minded peers and increase their self-confidence.
+In its thirty-eight year history, the ESU National Shakespeare Competition has empowered more than 325,000 students to create and convey their own unique perspectives to an audience.